🌼 The registration procedure is now open for the next academic year.

 Please use the C128 code number when indicating your institution (ISARA) as a score recipient on the ETS website.
 Scores will then be sent to ISARA directly from ETS.

 - For candidates who took a French Baccalauréat, a copy of the “relevé de notes official” is required (INE visible)

 - A recent headshot picture of the candidate (passport format)

 Please note that some of those documents are not marked with a red asterisk on the online application form: this does not mean that they are not required, but that we are aware that you might not have them in your possession at the time of application – or that the files are too heavy to be uploaded.
 Consequently, you must send them by email to firstname.lastname@example.org as soon as possible.

 Your complete application will be examined, and if more information are needed you will be contacted by e-mail or phone.
 Official copies of your documents (transcripts, Bachelor) will be required before the final acceptance.
 The final selection will be done by the committee and the results will be communicated at the end of April at the latest.

 Upon your arrival in Norway, be sure to have with you the original version all your official documents.
 If you are not able to do so, the offer of admission would be withdrawn.

-If you also wish to apply to the MSc Agroecology (WUR/ISARA), you will need to fill in the dedicated form too: MSc Agroecology Organic Agriculture Online Application form
+If you also wish to apply to the MSc Agroecology (WUR/ISARA), you will need to fill in the dedicated form too: MSc Agroecology Resilient Farming Online Application form